EN

 The Court of Justice of the European Union (CJEU) has ruled that travel time to and from work must be calculated in the daily working hours for workers with no fixed workplace.

 In 2011, a Spanish company closed its regional offices and affiliated all employees to the central office in Madrid.
-Hence, several employees, including a number of technicians, who installed and maintained security systems all over the country, did no longer have a fixed workplace.
+Hence, several employees, including a number of technicians who installed and maintained security systems all over the country, no longer had a fixed workplace.
 Instead, the workers were directed each day to their client assignments via an application on their work mobile phones.
-The locations of their client assignments differed on a daily basis.
+The locations of their client assignments differed daily.

 The Court of Justice of the European Union (CJEU) was to decide whether travel time between home and clients should be calculated in the daily working hours.
 According to CJEU, working time is the period in which workers are at the employer’s disposal and are carrying out his duties.